Jai Verma

-Jai Verma is an Indian-born Hindi writer, educationalist, poet, and advocate of Hindi language and culture.
+Jai Verma (March 1950 – 23 April 2025) was an Indian-born Hindi writer, educationalist, poet and advocate of Hindi language and culture.

 Early life

-Jai Verma was born in Jiwana, Meerut, Uttar Pradesh, India, March 1950, the eldest of five children.
+Jai Verma was born in Jiwana, Meerut, Uttar Pradesh, India in March 1950, the eldest of five children.
 After her primary education in Rudrapur, Nainital; she received a BA in English Literature, Economics, and Drawing and Painting from Meerut University.

-She moved to Gateshead, Tyneside, UK on Gandhi's birthday: 2 October, in 1971.
-In 1976, she moved to Nottingham, UK, where she has lived since.
+She moved to Gateshead, Tyneside, England on Gandhi's birthday: 2 October, in 1971.
+In 1976, she moved to Nottingham, UK, where she lived until her death.

 Career

-Jai Verma contributed to the translation and adaptation of over thirty books into Hindi during her career as a Hindi teacher in Nottingham.
+Verma contributed to the translation and adaptation of over thirty books into Hindi during her career as a Hindi teacher in Nottingham.
 In the Eighties, she worked as the Language Coordinator at the Nottingham Language Centre.
 She taught Hindi professionally from 1976 to 1991 at Nottingham's Kala Niketan School.
 After settling in Nottingham in 1976, she began to become more involved in Hindi arts and culture, particularly in the field of poetry.

 Throughout this period, her poetry and articles were published in a variety of magazines and newspapers worldwide (predominantly the UK, USA, India, and Canada).
 This in turn led to her poetry being accepted into several anthologies.
 She was featured in an article in the Indian Council of Cultural Relations special publication गगनान्चल 1857 के 150 वर्ष पर विशेषांक अप्रैल-सितम्बर 2006 (Gagnanchal, 1857: 150 Year Special Edition, April–September 2006) as one of the important people outside of India for promoting Hindi culture.
 A member of the Nottingham Asian Arts Council since 1995, she was a founder members of a poetry group for multi-lingual poets and fans of multilingual, South Asian poetry in 2003 named Gitanjali Multilingual Literary Circle Trent (inspired by the Gitanjali group in the West Midlands. to promote and develop multilingual poetry outside of India.
 She remains the Chairperson of the group to this day.
 The group changed its name in 2011 to Kavya Rang (Colours of Poetry).
 She has given talks and recitals at World Hindi Conferences / ICOSOL conferences across the world, including Johannesburg, Moscow, Alighar, Budapest, New York; Toronto; Washington DC, Ujjain, Delhi, Meerut, Lucknow, Kurukshetra; and many other places.

 She presented a weekly BBC Radio Nottingham programme 'Navrang' for several months during the 1980s.
 This was a dedicated programme for the local South Asian diaspora.

 As a mature student, she studied for an advanced diploma in Practice Management; and a post-graduate in Service Management at Nottingham Trent University, graduating in 1994.

-From 1989 to 2014 she was a practice manager at a Nottingham NHS surgery.
+From 1989 to 2014, she was a practice manager at a Nottingham NHS surgery.